zemekeneng/rankchoice/DEVELOPMENT_STATUS.md

 ## ✅ **Core Development Complete**

 All essential MVP features are implemented and working.
-See [DEVELOPMENT_TODO.md](./DEVELOPMENT_TODO.md) for remaining enhancement opportunities.
+See the **[Remaining Development Items](#-remaining-development-items)** section for remaining enhancement opportunities.

 ## 🧪 **E2E Test Coverage**